aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/030-enable-namespace.md

 :::

-You can also see the application namespace-spoke-webstore on the Argo CD dashboard.
+You can also see the application namespace-spoke-webstore on the ArgoCD dashboard.

 ![namespace-hub-webstore](/static/images/namespace-hub-webstore.png)